-If you file your request for a due process hearing within 15 days of receiving the written notice from the district, the proposed action cannont take place and no changes may be made to your child's classification, program or placement.
-Your child would remain in his or her current placement until your mediation and/or due process hearing are resolved either by agreement of the parties, withdrawal of the request by your, or issuance of a final decision by the ALJ.
+If you file your request for a due process hearing after receiving the written notice from the district, the proposed action cannot take place and no changes may be made to your child's classification, program or placement.
+Your child would remain in his or her current placement until your mediation and/or due process hearing are resolved either by agreement of the parties, withdrawal of the request by you, or issuance of a final decision by the ALJ.